Baboy PHPigs

 Oxytocin: When and How (Vet Guidance Only)

 Oxytocin is a hormone that stimulates uterine contractions.
-It can help when the problem is weak or absent contractions (uterine inertia), not obstruction.
+It can help when the problem is weak or absent contractions (uterine inertia) late in the litter, never when a piglet is physically blocking the way.
+This is the single most misused drug on a backyard farm, and the misuse kills piglets.
+Treat the rules below as hard rules, not suggestions.

 ⚠️